GitableRoy/VirtualCamp/README.md

 3. Go to System tab
 4. Under Motherboard, click "Enable EFI"
 5. Exit settings and reboot your VM

-#### Dev permissions
-Permissions are restored to partitions 640 instead of 777 when restarting computer.
-This issue has only occurred with a manually partitioned Windows and not for Boot Camp Assistant created Windows.
-Fix this by either:
-- Rerunning `vcamp create` with the exact sub options as before
-- Manually changing permissions in Terminal
-  - Use `diskutil list` to find EFI and YOUR_PARTITION's identifiers
-  - `chmod 777 /dev/EFI_IDENTIFIER`
-  - `chmod 777 /dev/YOUR_PARTITION_IDENTIFIER`

 ## Sources
 Here are some useful links that helped me create this script.
 If the script is not working for you or you just want to do the task manually, check these out!